Melissa Joan Hart: 2016–present: Recent work

 In 2016, Hart starred as the lead, Grace Wesley, in the film God's Not Dead 2.

 In 2018, Hart was cast as Liz in the Netflix comedy series No Good Nick.
 The series premiered on April 15, 2019.
-She directed one episode from The Goldbergs, "Hail Barry" and the Young Sheldon episode "Cowboy Aerobics and 473 Grease-Free Bolts".
+She directed one episode from The Goldbergs, "Hail Barry", and the Young Sheldon episode "Cowboy Aerobics and 473 Grease-Free Bolts".
 Hart also made her return to Nickelodeon 25 years after the end of Clarissa Explains It All when she joined the voice cast of The Casagrandes, a spinoff of The Loud House, portraying Becca Chang opposite of Ken Jeong as Stanley Chang.

 In 2022, Hart starred in the Lifetime film Dirty Little Secret.
 It is inspired by true events and the book Dirty Little Secrets by C.J.
 Omolulu.

 In January 2022, Hart began hosting a podcast titled What Women Binge starring her and her friend Amanda Lee.
+The podcast was discontinued in May 2024.

 In 2023, Hart competed in season nine of The Masked Singer as "Lamp".
 She was eliminated in "Masked Singer in Space" alongside Alicia Witt as "Dandelion".
 Also in 2023, Hart starred in the Lifetime film Would You Kill for Me?
 The Mary Bailey Story as Mary Bailey's grandmother Ella.

 In 2024, Hart starred in the Lifetime film The Bad Guardian, which was based on different accounts of elder abuse.

 In 2025, Hart starred in the Lifetime film Killing the Competition.
 It is inspired by actual events of overparenting gone wrong, with Hart portraying a helicopter mother named Elizabeth Fenwick who plots to kidnap the lead dancer and her mother when her daughter gets cut from the school's dance team.

+In 2026, Hart competed in the HGTV series Totally 90s House while being partnered with fellow actors, Matthew Lawrence and Keshia Knight Pulliam.